Skip to content

 Incentive compensation management: process and software guide

-Incentive compensation management, or ICM, is the operating process for turning plan rules, performance data, calculations, approvals, and employee statements into a governed payout workflow.
+Incentive compensation management, or ICM, is the operating process for turning plan rules and performance data into calculated, reviewed, approved and explainable payouts.

 What is incentive compensation management?